TOSIT-IO/tdp-website/content/reports/250214-contributors.md

 # Notes from February 14th, 2025

-TDP 2.0 will use Rocky8
+TDP 2.0 will use Rocky8.

+Due to current incompatility with YARN and cgroups v2, which is now default in RHEL9 family OS, TDP1 and 2 is now targeting to support only RHEL8 OS.
+If one must use RHEL9 OS contributions are required.

 ## Pull Requests